eduardofischermath/homemade_graphs/ISSUES.md

 ## ISSUE #0002 COMPLETE

-Create test suite, integrate to code development and production.
+Create test suite, aiming to integrate it into code development and production.
 Initially using built-in package unittest.

 ## ISSUE #0003 COMPLETE